Australian Embassy

 Australian Centre for International Agricultural Research (ACIAR)

-Many studies around the world over many years have consistently shown that improving farming systems and food security in developing countries delivers enormous social, economic and environmental benefits, and reduces threats to wider political stability and global security.
-ACIAR works primarily with countries of the Indo-Pacific region through bilateral and multilateral research partnerships that benefit the rural poor, consumers, researchers and policymakers.
-Australian farmers, agribusinesses and researchers also benefit tangibly through, for example, knowledge and technology exchange and building linkages that can foster future trade relationships.
+Many studies around the world over many years have consistently shown that improving farming systems and food security delivers enormous social, economic and environmental benefits.
+ACIAR works primarily with countries in the Indo-Pacific and Eastern Africa on bilateral and multi-country research partnerships that benefit the small holder farmers, fisherfolks, rural communities, consumers, researchers and policymakers.
+Australian farmers, agribusinesses and researchers also benefit tangibly through, knowledge and technology exchange and building linkages that can foster future trade relationships.

 Research that works for the Philippines